 The restaurant can be identified by the green sign with the words, “The Old Original Vinayaka Mylari” printed in red letters.
 The restaurant, which sits in the corner of a building is next to a shop called Giri Stationery.

-Best time to visit the restaurant: Visit for breakfast so that you can taste that slightly fluffy and crispy Mysore masala dosa, served with that a dollop of butter.
-You will have to visit early or wait as the restaurant is humble and small and seat people basis capacity.
+Visit for breakfast so that you can taste that slightly fluffy and crispy Mysore masala dosa, served with that a dollop of butter.
+You will have to visit early or wait as the restaurant is humble and small.
 Most people come just for the dosa and you can’t linger around much as there will be several people waiting to take your place.
 But don’t worry, you can eat to your heart’s content.

 - 2.7 km from Mysore Palace